 A famous Iron Age cliff castle, Giant's Castle is situated on the coastal path between Porth Hellick Bay and the airfield.
 Star Castle lies at the centre of fortification system around St Mary’s west side popular as the Garrison.
 The castle's walls take the shape of an 8-pointed star.
 Star Castle was constructed in 1593 by Robert Adams, Surveyor of Royal Works and mapmaker (1540–1595), under the directions of Francis Godolphin, following the 1588 Spanish Armada.
 In May 1593, fearing another Spanish invasion, Queen Elizabeth I ordered the building of a fort and a pair of sconces as a lookout for intruder vessels.
 Currently, Star Castle is a hotel.

 Porthellick Cove has a memorial to mark the site where Admiral Sir Cloudesley Shovell's body (1650-1707) was washed ashore following Scilly naval disaster in 1707.
 This was one of the worst maritime disasters in the history of Britain, when 4 ships (Association, Eagle, Firebrand and Romney) with around 2,000 sailors were lost.

 Cruise ships to St Mary's Island dock (anchor) at Hugh Town (St Mary's Harbour) on the western coast.

 Port St Mary's Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from St Mary's Island, Scilly Isles, Wales.
+The port's schedule lists all ships (in links) with cruises going to or leaving from St Mary's Island, Hugh Town, Scilly Isles, England.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.